Spigell/sparky/README.md

 You read about the all [available parameters](https://github.com/melezhik/sparrowdo#sparrowdo-client-command-line-parameters) in sparrowdo documentation.

+## Run by cron

+It's possible to setup scheduler for Sparky builds, you should define `crontab` entry in sparky yaml file. for example to run a build every hour at 30,50 or 55 minute say this:

+    $ nano /var/data/sparky/bailador-app/sparky.yaml

+    crontab: "30,50,55 * * * *"

+Follow [Time::Crontab](https://github.com/ufobat/p6-time-crontab) documentation on crontab entries format.

 ## See the reports

 Right now reports are just static files and there is no dedicated API to view them.